 - Sami Sharaiha – Head of Risk and Payments, TripAdvisor

-One of the main takeaways of the discussion, and an ongoing theme throughout all of the responses, was prioritizing, and I mean that in a few ways.
+One of the main takeaways of the discussion on online marketplaces, and an ongoing theme throughout all of the responses, was prioritizing, and I mean that in a few ways.

 The first priority for everyone was, naturally, the users.
 The members who make up his or her respective communities.
 It was clear that our panelists were laser focused on that above all else.
 Their jobs were to protect the users and protect the users’ experiences, through both technology and policy.